Sunday, November 15, 2009

 Definitely the best $24.95 I have ever spent on music gear.

 It's a Yamaha FG-160, made it Taiwan.
-I hopped online and started doing some research and determined it was made in 1983 and the internet is full of people who just go on and on about how much they love their old Yamaha FG-160.
+I hopped online and started doing some research and determined it was made in 1983 [edit update: actually made in 1973] and the internet is full of people who just go on and on about how much they love their old Yamaha FG-160.
 I'm telling you, this thing sounds darn good.
 It will definitely be the best sounding campfire guitar around.
 I haven't had time to take any photos yet, but the one I have put here with this story was found on some Japanese website.
 I will post some of mine when I get the chance.